Campus Improvement Plan

 Spring 2023: 185 students completed one or more advanced courses

-Evaluation Data Sources: Skyward course data (AAC and AP courses)
+Evaluation Data Sources: Skyward course data (AAC courses)

 Strategy 1: Landrum Middle School will increase advanced course enrollment through CTE by offering more advanced courses.
 For example: Spanish, Art AAC, and Engineering.

-Identifying correct placement of students through MAP and STAAR data.
+Identifying correct placement of students through MAP and STAAR data

 Strategy's Expected Result/Impact: More students will enter high school with more credits towards graduation.